 On this page

-The Volunteering Law regulates the recognition of skills developed by volunteers.
-The law (a Parliament bill) is in force since 2014.
+The Volunteering Law, in force since 2014, regulates the recognition of skills developed by volunteers.
 The mechanism of skills recognition is based only on the evaluation of the host organisation and the self-evaluation of the volunteer (similar to the Youthpass).
 This is a form of certifying volunteering and can include validation of skills and competences and a formal certificate proving the volunteering is issued by the host organisation according to the Volunteering Law.

 However, no public official authority is responsible for the validation and recognition of skills.
 Moreover, no top level regulation/policy is using/valuing the competences validation (there are no transferable credits or anything similar).

-The Law on adult education (Government Ordinance no. 129/2000 on the professional training of adults) regulate the official (state endorsed) recognition of knowledge, skills and competences acquired in any way, based on an evaluation organised by a certified training provider on the same way the training provider evaluate its trainees.
-Skills and competences acquired through volunteering can be certified in this way as a result of a test presented and evaluated by a committee of trainers and experts in the field during an exam organised by a Certified Competences Recognition Centre.
-The framework for skills and competences certification is not specific for volunteering (most often, skills and competences acquired informally through payed work experience are certified in this way).
+The Law on adult education (Government Ordinance no. 129/2000 on the professional training of adults) regulate the official (state endorsed) recognition of knowledge, skills and competences acquired outside training programmes.
+The recognition is based on an evaluation procedure, organised by a certified training provider on the same way the training provider evaluate its trainees.
+Skills and competences acquired through volunteering can be certified in this way as a result of a test presented and evaluated by a committee of trainers and experts in the field, during an exam organised by a Certified Competences Recognition Centre.
+The framework for skills and competences certification is not specific for volunteering (most often, skills and competences acquired informally through paid work experience are certified in this way).
 The certification is available for persons of all ages, it is not youth specific.

-Young people having participating in voluntary activities can validate the knowledge, skills and competences acquired both based on a certificate endorsed by the host organisation (similar to the Youthpass) or based on an exam and formal evaluation organised by a certified training provider, being able to get a certificate endorsed by the Ministry of Labour through the National Authority on Qualifications.
+Young people having participated in voluntary activities can validate the knowledge, skills and competences acquired based on a certificate endorsed by the host organisation (similar to the Youthpass) and/or based on an exam and formal evaluation organised by a certified training provider, being able to get a certificate endorsed by the Ministry of Labour through the National Authority on Qualifications.